Speaking and Media

 * How men have become “feminized” (and why women find this UNATTRACTIVE)

 * The fundamental differences between men and women in intimate relationships.

 * Why men DON’T WANT to “talk about it.”

 * The 5 essential relationship skills men need.

 * How to make your woman WANT TO HAVE SEX with you.

-Sig Taylor is a sought after international speaker offering top-notch keynotes, seminars and workshops on various topics.
-Always informative and entertaining he receives rave reviews everywhere he goes.
+Always informative and entertaining, Sig receives rave reviews everywhere he goes.
 With his depth of experience as a therapist, Corporate Coach and the only speaker in Canada to be certified to present 1-2-3 Magic Parenting seminars, Sig has spoken to thousands over the past 20 years.
 Sig’s dynamic presentations always inspire audiences to discover the keys to building successful relationships and successful lives.

 For more information on booking Sig please contact (403) 237-7501.